cryptapi/woocommerce-cryptapi/readme.txt

 == Description ==

-Accept payments in Bitcoin, Bitcoin Cash, Litecoin, Ethereum, Monero and IOTA directly to your crypto wallet, without any sign-ups or lengthy processes.
+Accept payments in Bitcoin, Ethereum, Bitcoin Cash, Litecoin, Monero, BNB, USDT and many more directly to your crypto wallet, without any sign-ups or lengthy processes.
 All you need is to provide your crypto address.

 = Allow users to pay with crypto directly on your store =

 The CryptAPI plugin extends WooCommerce, allowing you to get paid in crypto directly on your store, with a simple setup and no sign-ups required.

-Currently accepted cryptocurrencies are:
+= Accepted cryptocurrencies & tokens include: =

 * (BTC) Bitcoin
+* (ETH) Ethereum
 * (BCH) Bitcoin Cash
 * (LTC) Litecoin
-* (ETH) Ethereum
 * (XMR) Monero
+* (TRX) Tron
+* (BNB) Binance Coin
-* (IOTA) IOTA
+* (USDT) USDT

+among many others, for a full list of the supported cryptocurrencies and tokens, check [this page](https://cryptapi.io/pricing/).

+= Auto-value conversion =

 CryptAPI will attempt to automatically convert the value you set on your store to the cryptocurrency your customer chose.
 Exchange rates are fetched hourly from CoinMarketCap.